SaiVardhanNP/A-Service-for-Delivering-Food-with-MERN-Technology/README.md

-# Full Stack Real-Time Chat Website
+# Full Stack Food Ordering Website

 In this project, I will make a Full-stack food ordering website using React JS, Node JS, Express JS, MongoDB, and Stripe payment gateway.